Why Guest Post Opportunities Don’t Come Cheap

 What does guest post outreach involve?

 There are so many services that offer “guest post link” but they aren’t really guest post links.
 This is because they are placed on blogs that the service provider owns.
 These blogs don’t receive real visitors, they include links from any website and niche that will pay for them and they put a huge target on your back that screams “Hey Google, please come slap the shit out of my site and shove a penalty up my ass!”

-There is no outreach when you buy these low priced “guest post” links.
+There is no outreach when you buy guest posts that are low priced “guest post” links.
 It involves a VA writing a low quality article and tossing your link in the middle, and then hitting the “publish post” button.

 Real guest post outreach involves making contact with bloggers, writers, website owners and convincing them that you can provide value to their blog by allowing you to post.
 Sounds simple enough, right?
 It’s not easy because they get requests all day long and they know everyone wants links.
 It isn’t some big secret.
 Links rule, don’t you remember?